Pokecube-Development/Pokecube-Issues-and-Wiki/dev_info/pokemobs.md

 ## Combat Structure

-Combat consists of a `Battle`, where there are 2 lists of `LivingEntity` which are listed as on opposing teams.
-A `Battle` ends when one of the teams is empty.
+Combat consists of a [Battle](../src/main/java/pokecube/api/moves/Battle.java), where there are 2 lists of `LivingEntity` which are listed as on opposing teams.
+A [Battle](../src/main/java/pokecube/api/moves/Battle.java) ends when one of the teams is empty.

-The `PokemobMoveStats` for the [IPokemob](../src/main/java/pokecube/api/entity/pokemob/IPokemob.java) contains a tracker for both the current enemy `LivingEntity`, and the index of the `LivingEntity` in the list in the `Battle`.
+The `PokemobMoveStats` for the [IPokemob](../src/main/java/pokecube/api/entity/pokemob/IPokemob.java) contains a tracker for both the current enemy `LivingEntity`, and the index of the `LivingEntity` in the list in the [Battle](../src/main/java/pokecube/api/moves/Battle.java).
 The owner of the [IPokemob](../src/main/java/pokecube/api/entity/pokemob/IPokemob.java) can change the target by setting that index.

 Once a [IPokemob](../src/main/java/pokecube/api/entity/pokemob/IPokemob.java) has a target, it is up to the `COMBAT` AI tasks to deal with what to do, and that is where the actual combat is done.
 The default behaviour is as follows: